nonlinearcreative/Capstone_Energy_Efficiency/README.md

-# Predicting the amount of energy required to maintain a comfortable indoor temperature during both hot and cold weather seasons.
+# Predicting whether or not a structure is energy efficient during both hot and cold weather seasons based on measurable features in the data.

 by Jim O'Donnell